-clarity of your intent.
-Clear expression and presice language are important
+Remember to focus on the clarity of your intent.
+Clear expression and precise language are important.

+Recommenda ition

-Recommend ation One to two sentence e explanation of the recommendation. · Rationale Justification of why you are making this recommendation.
+One to two sentence explanation of the recommendation.

+Rationale

+Justification of why yo ou are making this recommendation.
 What problems does it address?
-How does it do this? , , , , , , , , , , , , , , , , , , , you are making this recommendation that problems does to dad east now does to do this Evidence What sources or inf ormation does this recommendation rely on?
+How does it do this?

+Fuidence

+Evidence What sources or infor mation does this recommendation rely on?

+mation does this recommendation rely on?

+mation does this recommendation rely on?

+mation does this recommendation rely on?

+mation does this recommendation rely on?